szorfein/paranoid-ninja/README.md

 ## About
 A script to protect your privacy.
-Can optionnaly forge a random MAC address, localtime, hostname, private ip and apply a Transparent proxy through Tor with nftables or iptables.
+Apply a Transparent proxy through Tor with nftables or iptables and optionnaly can spoof a random MAC address, localtime, hostname, private ip.

 #### Firewall
-Add a basic and secure firewall with log and TOR, inspired by project like [TOR transparent-proxy](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy), [anonsurf](https://github.com/ParrotSec/anonsurf), [kalitorify](https://github.com/brainfucksec/kalitorify.git), [iptables-essential](https://github.com/trimstray/iptables-essentials).
+Add basic and secure rules for nftables or iptables, inspired by project like [TOR transparent-proxy](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy), [anonsurf](https://github.com/ParrotSec/anonsurf), [kalitorify](https://github.com/brainfucksec/kalitorify.git), [iptables-essential](https://github.com/trimstray/iptables-essentials).

 #### Systemd
 The daemon work with systemd, i created a service for ethernet and wifi card.